rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 ### `sshd_config`

-1. Open up the ssh server’s config file with any pager and study it.
+1. Open up the SSH server’s configuration file with any pager and study it.
 Type:

     ```
     [root@serverXY root]# less /etc/ssh/sshd_config